 The collective heroes of the DCU regroup, re-attack, and defeat the Sinestro Corps, thus ending their insanely agressive assault.
 The Guardians unite to not only blast the Anti-Monitor halfway across the galaxy, but send Superboy-Prime to an alternate universe as well.
 In the end, Sinestro is officially arrested in Coast City and the Sinestro Corps War comes to an end.
 Oh, and let’s not forget, the Guardians foresee the prophecy of “Blackest Night,” during which five more other-colored Lantern Corps will supposedly arise (in addition to green and yellow), each based upon a different color of the Emotional Spectrum that gives energy to the power rings.
 Meanwhile, at the other end of the universe, the Anti-Monitor’s corpse crashes into a dead planet and mysteriously turns into the evil Black Power Battery.
 That can’t be good.
 Just wait until Blackest Night, kids.

-–FLASHBACK: Selina spends her last melancholy day with Helena before meeting Bruce at the adoption agency.
+–FLASHBACK: From Catwoman Vol. 3 #72.
+Selina spends her last melancholy day with Helena before meeting Bruce at the adoption agency.
 Helena is privately transferred into the safety of an adopted family.
 The closed adoption is set up in a way that no one, not even Selina, can ever find out who the parents are.
 Afterward, Selina collapses in depression and sobs hysterically.
 This breaks my heart.
-(As seen through flashback in Catwoman Vol. 3 #72).

 Countdown 29.
 Superman decides to finally introduce his adopted son, Chris Kent, to Batman and Robin.
 Chris gets along really well with Tim.
 Meanwhile, Supes and Bats invent a “red sun ray emitter,” which disguised as a wristwatch, will nullify Chris’s superpowers so he can fit in better at school.
 Batman and Superman have been searching for the mysterious “Third Kryptonian” for months now with no success—until now.
 The “Third Kryptonian” is Karsta Wor-Ul aka Kristin Wells, who left the planet Krypton decades before its destruction and has been living peacefully on Earth ever since.
 So, Karsta Wor-Ul was the first Kryptonian on Earth, not Kal-El.